bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

 spend the time to understand it.
 After each command, go through the output and see how it relates to what's in the working directory and .git subdirectory)

-The <code>git branch</code> command is a general branch management tool for Git and can do several different things.
+The `git branch` command is a general branch management tool for Git and can do several different things.
 We'll cover the basic ones that you'll use most: listing branches, creating branches and deleting branches.
-We will also cover basic <code>git checkout</code> here which switches you between your branches.
+We will also cover basic `git checkout` here which switches you between your branches.

 First, you can list your available branches: